russellmcc/site-gen/posts/2012-10-04-This-Website.markdown

 title: This Website
 tags: portfolio
 score: 12
-teaser: This website is auto-generated from <a href="http://daringfireball.net/projects/markdown/">markdown</a> code using Haskell.
-I wrote a custom CSS processor to output modern, reactive CSS.
+teaser: I auto-generate this site from <a href="http://daringfireball.net/projects/markdown/">markdown</a> code using Haskell.
+The generation code includes a custom CSS processor to output modern, reactive CSS.
 img: /images/code_hs.png
 imgalt: Haskell code in Emacs.
 ---